swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 ### Mutability of properties with delegates

 Generally, a property that has a property delegate will have both a getter and a setter.
-However, there are several reasons for which the setter may be missing:

-* The `value` property of the property delegate type lacks a setter, or its setter is inaccessible
+However, the setter may be missing if the `value` property of the property delegate type lacks a setter, or its setter is inaccessible.
-* The property is declared as a `let`

 The synthesized getter will be `mutating` if the property delegate type's `value` property is `mutating` and the property is part of a `struct`.
 Similarly, the synthesized setter will be `nonmutating` if either the property delegate type's `value` property has a `nonmutating` setter or the property delegate type is a `class`.
 For example: